-DURATION OF COURSE
+4.2 DURATION OF COURSE

-• The duration of U.G.
-Programmes shall be three years with 6 Semesters.

-• A student may be permitted to complete the Programme, on valid reasons, within a period of 12 continuous Semesters from the date of commencement of the first semester of the Programme.

-• Attendance: Students having a minimum of 75% average attendance for all the courses only, can register for the examination.
+- The duration of U.G.
+Programmes shall be 6 semesters. - A student may be permitted to complete the programme, on valid reasons, within a period of 12 continuous semesters from the date of commencement of the first semester of the programme. - Attendance: Students having a minimum of 75% average attendance for all the courses only, can register for the examination.

-5. EXAMNIATION AND EVALUATION DETAILS: MARKS DISTRIBUTION FOR EXTERNAL EXAMINATION AND INTERNAL EVALUATION
+5. EXAMNIATION AND EVALUATION DETAILS:

+MARKS DISTRIBUTION FOR EXTERNAL EXAMINATION AND INTERNAL EVALUATION

 The external theory examination of all semesters shall be conducted by the College at the end of each semester.
 Internal evaluation is to be done by continuous assessment.
-For all papers (theory and practical) total percentage of marks of external examination is 50 and total percentage of marks of internal evaluation is 50 (i.e. in the ratio of 1:1).
+For all papers (theory and practical) total percentage of marks of external examination is 50 and total percentage of marks of internal evaluation is 50 (i.e. In the ratio of 50:50).
 Marks distribution for external and internal assessments and the components for internal evaluation with their marks are shown below:

-FOR ALL THEORY COURSES WITH PRACTICAL/INTERNAL ASSESSMENT:
+5.1 FOR ALL THEORY COURSES WITH PRACTICAL/INTERNAL ASSESSMENT:

 a.
-Continuous Internal Assessment (CIA)/ Continuous Assessment for theory with practical:

-The internal evaluation shall be based on predetermined transparent system involving periodic written tests, assignments, seminars/viva/field survey and attendance in respect of theory courses and based on written tests, lab skill/records/viva and attendance in respect of practical courses.
+Continuous Internal Assessment (CIA)/ Continuous Assessment: The internal evaluation shall be based on predetermined transparent system involving periodic written tests, assignments, seminars/viva/field survey and attendance in respect of theory courses and based on written tests, lab skill/records/viva and attendance in respect of practical courses.
 The marks assigned to various components for internal evaluation as follows.

-Components of Continuous Internal Assessments (for theory with practical)
+Components of Continues Internal Assessments (for theory with practical)

 Components Marks

 i.
 Assignments 10

-ii Seminar/Quiz/Field survey /Viva 10
+ii Seminar/Quiz/Field survey /Viva etc. 10

-etc.

 iii Attendance 5

-iv Two Test papers (2x5) 10
+iv Two Test papers(2x5) 10

-v Workshop/Study trip/Record 15
+V Workshop 15

 Total 50

 b.
-End Semester Examination (ESE):

-The End Semester Examination in theory courses shall be conducted by the college with question papers set by external experts/question bank.
+End Semester Examination (ESE): The End Semester Examination in theory courses shall be conducted by the college with question papers set by external experts/ question bank.
 The evaluation of the answer scripts shall be done by the examiners based on a well-defined scheme of evaluation given by the question paper setters/Prepared as per the direction of the Chairman, Board of Examiners.
 The evaluation of the End Semester Examinations shall be done immediately after the examination preferably through the centralised valuation.

-FOR ALL COURSES WITH PRACTICAL ONLY
+5.2 FOR ALL COURSES WITH PRACTICAL ONLY

 a.
 Continuous Internal Assessment (CIA)/ Continuous Assessment: The internal evaluation shall be based on predetermined transparent system involving periodic written tests, assignments, seminars/viva/field survey and attendance in respect of theory courses and based on written tests, lab skill/records/viva and attendance in respect of practical courses.
-The marks assigned to various components for internal evaluation asfollows.
+The marks assigned to various components for internal evaluation as follows.